MaastrichtU-IDS/MIRACLE/README.md

 4. FORMULATION: The formulation of the drug (e.g. solution, tablet)
 5. MECHANISM: The drug mechanism of action (e.g. protein inhibitor)
 6. ACTION: The action between the drug and the condition (e.g. treatment of, management of)
+7. SEVERITY: The severity of the indicated condition (e.g. mild-to-moderate, severe)
-7. INDICATION: The condition that is indicated for the drug (e.g. tremors, pain)
+8. INDICATION: The condition that is indicated for the drug (e.g. tremors, pain)
-8. BASECONDITION: The base condition is the underlying pathophysiological state in which the indicated condition is a symptom of (e.g. parkinson's, cancer)
+9. BASECONDITION: The base condition is the underlying pathophysiological state in which the indicated condition is a symptom of (e.g. parkinson's, cancer)
-9. ANATOMY: The specific anatomical part for which the condition is localized to (e.g. skin)
+10. ANATOMY: The specific anatomical part for which the condition is localized to (e.g. skin)
-10. CAUSED_BY: The cause of the condition that is to be treated (e.g. E. coli for an infection)
+11. CAUSED_BY: The cause of the condition that is to be treated (e.g. E. coli for an infection)
-11. SYMPTOM: Symptoms exhibited by the paitent, but is not the treatable indication.
+12. SYMPTOM: Symptoms exhibited by the paitent, but is not the treatable indication.
-12. TARGET_GROUP: Group of patients or individuals for whom a particular drug is intended or designed to be used.
+13. TARGET_GROUP: Group of patients or individuals for whom a particular drug is intended or designed to be used.
-13. CO_MORBIDITY: Other conditions that may be present as part of the target group.
+14. CO_MORBIDITY: Other conditions that may be present as part of the target group.
-14. CO_PRESCRIPTION: Other medications that may be in use by the target group.
+15. CO_PRESCRIPTION: Other medications that may be in use by the target group.
-15. HISTORY: Statements relating to the medical history of the target group.
+16. HISTORY: Statements relating to the medical history of the target group.
-16. TEMPORALITY: Statements relating to the temporality of the treatment.
+17. TEMPORALITY: Statements relating to the temporality of the treatment.
-17. MEDICAL_CTX: Statements that discuss the medical context beyond those mentioned above
+18. MEDICAL_CTX: Statements that discuss the medical context beyond those mentioned above
-18. EFFECT: Intended beneficial effects of the treatment.
+19. EFFECT: Intended beneficial effects of the treatment.
-19. SIDEEFFECT: Negative side effects of the treatment.
+20. SIDEEFFECT: Negative side effects of the treatment.
-20. CONTRAINDICATION: The sentence that specifies a contraindication, or where the drug should not or must not be be used.
+21. CONTRAINDICATION: The sentence that specifies a contraindication, or where the drug should not or must not be be used.
-21. INEFFECTIVE: The manner The sentence that specifies on what case the the drug is ineffective.
+22. INEFFECTIVE: The manner The sentence that specifies on what case the the drug is ineffective.

 ## 🚀 Creating the Model